• Skip to primary navigation

 What is Esquites?

 Esquites is a zesty side dish inspired by the famous dish "Elote", or Mexican Street Corn.
-It is mixture of grilled or charred corn tossed with chopped peppers, onion, avocado, herbs and seasonings, then made creamy with a mix of Mexican crema (or sour cream) and mayonnaise.
+It is mixture of grilled or charred corn tossed with chopped jalapeno and other ingredients, served with a tangy and creamy mayo-based dressing.

-Together, the dish is creamy and satisfying, and makes for a party favorite.
+It's a very satisfying dish, a perfect summer dish dish, great for barbecues and picnics, definitely a party favorite.
 You'll also hear it called "Mexican Corn Salad" or "Mexican Street Corn Salad", or "Elote Salad".

-It's pretty much one of the kings of the Mexican street foods.
+It's pretty much one of the kings of the Mexican street foods, where it is typically served in a cup, which is also called "Elote en Vaso".

-It's easier to eat than Mexican Street Corn, which can get pretty messy, even though it's super fun to eat.
+It's easier to eat than Mexican Street Corn (Elote), which can get pretty messy, even though it's super fun to eat.
 Huge flavor, of course.

 This particular recipe takes all the awesome qualities of Mexican Street Corn and turns it into salad form.